 In addition to cost burden, there are other indicators that a person may become homeless.
 The first is households with more than two people living in a single room or studio housing unit.
 These households are experiencing extreme overcrowding, typically with precarious tenancy agreements, and the presence of other housing inadequacies such as a lack of kitchen or plumbing utilities.
+According to Census data, 87% of overcrowded households for all income levels are renter occupied.
 Another indicator of risk of homelessness is households with at least a 21-day eviction notice at the time they apply for housing support.
-These households have very limited time to secure housing and may become homeless while paperwork is processed and an alternate unit can be found.
+These households have very limited time to secure housing and may become homeless while paperwork is being processed and an alternate unit can be found.

 Both the number and proportion of people living in a unit with more than one HUD-defined housing problem (includes incomplete kitchen facilities, incomplete plumbing facilities, more than 1 person per room, and cost burdens greater than 30%) have continued to increase.
 According to 2018 CHAS data, 38% of all households in Prince George's County were living in inadequate conditions.
+When focusing on extremely low-income households, the proportion increases, with over 84% of households earning less than 30% AMI living in inadequate conditions.
 However, it is difficult to quantify the individuals and families in these unique scenarios due to limited data collection.